A variable is an identifier that can change the stored value during the execution of the program.

 Variable names must start with a letter or underscore.

-A variable name can only contain letters, numbers, and underscores (A - z, 0-9, and _).
+A variable name can only contain letters, digits, and underscores (A - z, 0-9, and _).

 number = 10 # variable number of integer type assigns the value 10